vishalicious213/my-emojis/README.md

 # My Emojis

-Add emojis or other text to the start or end of an array and have them render onscreen.
+Pick emojis from a drop-down list to add to the start or end of an array and have them render onscreen.
+The emoji's size can be selected (small, medium, large) and the selected size is highlighted and remains active for more emojis until a new size is chosen.

 JavaScript concepts